 Keywords: graduate student, identity, pandemic, postdoctoral scholar, publications

 Learning the nuances of academic writing is nonlinear and writing challenges can emerge at any point in one's career.
-Trainees (i.e., graduate students and postdoctoral scholars, hereafter postdocs) are learning how to write manuscriptsFor trainees seeking tenure-track positions, successful applicants are often those who published the most (Rybarczyk et al. 2016, Fox 2020).
-The number of publications by recently-hired trainees has doubled over time (Brischoux and Angelier 2015) and high publication totals are critical for securing academic employment (Sanchis‐Gomar 2014).
+Trainees (i.e., graduate students and postdoctoral scholars, hereafter postdocs) are learning how to communicate their research through writing manuscripts for publication.
+For trainees seeking tenure-track positions, successful applicants are often those who have published the most (Rybarczyk et al. 2016, Fox 2020).
+The number of publications by recently hired trainees has doubled over time (Brischoux and Angelier 2015) and high publication totals are critical for securing academic employment (Sanchis‐Gomar 2014).
+This creates a feedback loop where increased competition among job applicants has led to increased publication totals that trainees seeking academic research positions feel pressured to produce .

 Despite broad awareness of the importance of academic publishing, there is evidence that writing output is not equal across identity groups.
-The range of affiliations that one holds, or identity (Box 1) can be associated with differential access to writing support and output.(Farmer-Hinton 2008) Prior to the pandemic, research showed that historically excluded (e.g., Black, Indigenous, People of Color [BIPOC] (Box 1), women) graduate students in STEM fields were less likely to publish than white male graduate students (Mendoza-Denton et al. 2017).
+The range of affiliations that one holds, or identity (Box 1) can be associated with differential access to writing support and output.
+Students from underrepresented backgrounds face many barriers to accessing higher education (Farmer-Hinton 2008), such as difficulty obtaining support and guidance for applying to college — a process that involves significant writing.
+This differential access to writing support extends throughout undergraduate years, and likely persists in graduate school as well.
+Prior to the COVID-19 pandemic (hereafter the pandemic), research showed that historically excluded (e.g., Black, Indigenous, People of Color [BIPOC] (Box 1), women) graduate students in STEM fields were less likely to publish than white male graduate students (Mendoza-Denton et al. 2017).
 Many graduate students—especially historically excluded groups (HEGs, Box 1) and those whose first language is not English—experience anxiety while writing (Huerta et al. 2017, Gardner et al. 2018).
-(Suart et al. 2021)Although these studies record experiential challenges, they do not quantitatively explore how identity may influence trainee publication outputs.
-The importance of increasing diversity within academia is widely recognized (Suart et al. 2020).
-Yet, faculty hiring is hierarchical and unequal; women are often hired by less prestigious universities than male peers from the same doctoral institutions (Clauset et al. 2015).
-Women of color, whose experiences intersect race and gender (Ko et al. 2013), are underrepresented in higher levels of academia (National Science Foundation and National Center for Science and Engineering Statistics 2019).
-Furthermore, some trainees from HEGs may prioritize improving JEDI ([Justice, Equity, Diversity, and Inclusion], Box 1) initiatives within academia.
+Researchers with disabilities have reported having fewer resources to assist with academic publishing compared to researchers who did not identify as having a disability (Suart et al. 2021).
+There is a gap in the literature regarding how trainees from other HEGs—such as first-gen and gender non-binary trainees—may be impacted by the pressure to publish.
+The studies that do exist record experiential challenges but do not quantitatively explore how identity may influence trainee publication outputs.
+The importance of increasing diversity within academia is recognized (Montgomery 2021), yet faculty hiring is hierarchical and unequal.
+For example, women are often hired by less prestigious universities than male peers from the same doctoral institutions (Clauset et al. 2015).
+Women of color, whose experiences intersect at race and gender (Ko et al. 2013), are underrepresented in higher levels of academia (National Science Foundation and National Center for Science and Engineering Statistics 2019).
+Furthermore, some trainees from HEGs may spend significant time on service towards improving Justice, Equity, Diversity, and Inclusion (JEDI) initiatives within academia.
 Post-graduation, many women of color reported a strong desire to engage in activism, increase diversity, and improve conditions for other BIPOC women in STEM (Ko et al. 2013).
-BIPOC women faculty have reported that engaging in activism—rather than focusing solely on research—led to forfeiting their full professor rank, but felt advocating for HEGs was more important (Ko et al. 2013).
+BIPOC women faculty have reported that engaging in activism—rather than focusing solely on research—led to forfeiting their full professor rank but felt advocating for HEGs was more important (Ko et al. 2013).